-My Friend Hasn’t Texted Me Back in a Week
+My Friend Hasn’t Texted Me Back In A Week

-Ever been in that frustrating situation where you’re anxiously waiting for a text back from a friend, and it feels like the days are dragging on?
+Ever been in that frustrating situation where you’re anxiously waiting for My Friend Hasn’t Texted Me Back In A Week, and it feels like the days are dragging on?
 It’s been a whole week, and still nothing.
 Your mind starts racing with questions: Did I say something wrong?
 Are they mad at me?
 Or worse, are we drifting apart?
 The truth is, not getting a reply can sting, especially when it’s from someone you care about.

 Is a week too long to wait for a text?
 Well, that depends.
 A week can feel like an eternity in our hyper-connected world, where most of us are glued to our phones.
 But before you jump to conclusions, it’s important to take a step back and consider what might happen.